qcoumes/GA-physics/README.md

     * Use the mouse to look around.

 * Ball :
     * `LEFT BUTTON` : Throw a ball.
     * `MOUSE WHEEL` : Change the speed of the ball.
     * `RIGHT CLICK` + `MOUSE WHEEL` : Change the size of the ball.
     * `MIDDLE CLICK` + `MOUSE WHEEL` : Change the number of bounces before a ball disappear.

 * Others :
     * `F10` : Switch debug information display.
     * `ALT` : Free mouse (allow to interact with debug display)  .
     * `ESC` To exit the application.

-Balls's settings can also be changed on the debug display once the mouse has been freed.
+Balls' settings can also be changed on the debug display once the mouse has been freed.

 Note that controls are given for a QWERTY` layout, they should adapt to your layout.